develop-me/bootcamp--week-07-08--laravel/challenges/02-laravel-api/README.md

 - Deleting an owner
 - Creating a new owner
 - Updating an existing owner based on their ID

+### `/api/animals`

+Create a new controller `API\\Animals`.
+Add RESTful API routes for:

+- Listing all your animals
+- Showing a specific animal based on its ID
+- Deleting an animal based on its ID
+- Creating a new animal
+- Updating an existing animal based on its ID

 ## Tricksy